embray/PyFITS/docs/source/users_guide/users_schema.rst

     type 'int' instead

 This first example used a header that does *not* conform to the schema.
-As the error message reads, "FOO" was required to be a string, but we gave it an integer value instead.
+As the error message reads, ``FOO`` was required to be a string, but we gave it an integer value instead.
 Testing against invalid headers is a good way to ensure that our schema is looking out for us.
 We are free to correct the header and attempt validation a second time::